azureandsecurityotaku/SentinelFundamentals/Lab_2_E1_Configure_Microsoft_Sentinel_environment.md

 In this task, you will create a Microsoft Sentinel workspace.

-1. Log in to WIN1 virtual machine as Admin with the password: **Pa55w.rd**.

 1. Open the Edge browser.

-1. In the Edge browser, navigate to the Azure portal at https://portal.azure.com.
+1. In the Edge browser, sign in to the Azure portal at https://portal.azure.com.

-1. In the **Sign in** dialog box, copy and paste in the **Tenant Email** account provided by your lab hosting provider and then select **Next**.

-1. In the **Enter password** dialog box, copy and paste in the **Tenant Password** provided by your lab hosting provider and then select **Sign in**.

 1. In the Search bar of the Azure portal, type *Sentinel*, then select **Microsoft Sentinel**.

 1. Select **+ Create**.

 1. Next, select the Log Analytics workspace you created earlier, for example *uniquenameDefender* and select **Add**.
 The activation could take a few minutes.

-    >**Note:** If you do not see a Log Analytics workspace here, please refer to Module 3, Exercise 1, Task 2 to create one.

 1. Navigate around the newly created Microsoft Sentinel workspace to become familiar with the user interface options.